 Very few banks allow customers to give instructions on the phone when doing transfers.
 However, customers with good bank relationships can call their account managers and transfer money to Brazil.

 Brazil has witnessed a transactional change in its remittance corridors.
-Traditional money transfer platforms such as banks are paving the way for digital platforms like Money Transfer Operators (MTOs).
+Traditional money transfer platforms such as banks are paving the way for digital platforms like Money Transfer Operators (MTOs) offering lower fees and faster transfer times.
+We’ve created a comprehensive guide to showcase the difference in fees between banks and MTOs.

 For you to send money through MTOs, you need to sign up for an account, pay for your transfer using a debit card, credit card, or bank debit and send.
 You can sign up on their websites or through a downloadable mobile app.